schraderSimon/CC-ProcrustesOrbitals/README.md

 This repo contains all of the code required to reproduce the results from our paper _link follows_.

 ## Prerequisites
-In addition to standard python libraries, [pyscf](https://pyscf.org/) is required, as are Schøyen's [coupled cluster module](https://github.com/HyQD/coupled-cluster) and [Quantum Systems module](https://github.com/HyQD/quantum-systems).
+In addition to standard python libraries, [pyscf](https://pyscf.org/) is required, as are HyQD's [coupled cluster module](https://github.com/HyQD/coupled-cluster) and [Quantum Systems module](https://github.com/HyQD/quantum-systems).

 ## How to reproduce our data
 The folder _coupled_cluster/cc-machinelearning_ contains 12 files, 3 of which have a name that begins with _plot_.
 Running the remaining 9 files produces a one file each, that can be read with [pickle](https://docs.python.org/3/library/pickle.html).